-4. Pathways, policy and regulatory approaches to improve resilience against water scarcity and droughts
+4.2.
+How to start changing the situation?
+Pathways, policy and regulatory approaches to improve resilience against water scarcity and droughts

-Many regions and countries in the world face common deficiencies in coping with drought, so some systematized methodologies have been created with the aim to help to overcome them comprehensively.
+Many regions and countries in the world face common deficiencies in proactively coping with drought, so some systematized methodologies have been created with the aim to help to overcome them comprehensively, which can serve as inspiration for the Danube region and the countries.
 These are not necessarily focused on establishing new institutions or activities, normally are more oriented towards organizing the existing capabilities and enabling cooperation by key sectors that rely on water use.

 The IDMP National Drought Management Policy Guidelines (WMO and GWP, 2014) provide a template for action that countries can use in the development of a national drought management policy and drought preparedness/mitigation plans.
-The process is structured in 10 steps that can be adapted by countries to reflect their institutional, infrastructure, legal, socioeconomic and environmental context and to improve their capacities to address the risk in a proactive manner (see Figure 9).
+The process is structured in 10 steps that can be adapted by countries to reflect their institutional, infrastructure, legal, socio-economic and environmental context and to improve their capacities to address the risk in a proactive manner (see Figure 10).

 Based on the IDMP National Drought Management Policy Guidelines, IDMP CEE partners developed the guidelines for preparation of the Drought Management Plans in order to provide a better understanding of how to integrate drought management into RBMPs in CEE.
-The ten steps was adjusted to a set of seven steps that relate specifically to the environment of CEE countries.
+The ten steps approach was adjusted to a set of seven steps that relate specifically to the environment of CEE countries.